sgottsch/Tab2KG/README.md

 The Example class provides a walk through the different components in Tab2KG.
 It shows the creation of a semantic RDF data table profile and the semantic table interpretation on a single example data table.

-You can run de.l3s.simpleml.tab2kg.examples.Example. via:
+You can run [de.l3s.simpleml.tab2kg.examples.Example](https://github.com/sgottsch/Tab2KG/blob/main/src/main/java/de/l3s/simpleml/tab2kg/examples/Example.java) via:

-> java -jar Example.jar soccer/tables/all_world_cup_players.csv soccer/graphs/world_cup_2014_squads.csv.ttl WorldCupPlayers profile.ttl kg.ttl
+> java -jar Example.jar soccer/tables/all_world_cup_players.csv soccer/graphs/world_cup_2014_squads.csv.ttl

-Here, the first parameter are as follows:
+Here, the parameters are as follows:
 - soccer/tables/all_world_cup_players.csv: the input data table
 - soccer/graphs/world_cup_2014_squads.csv.ttl: the domain knowledge graph

-The folder data/example contains the expected output given this configuration.
+The folder [data/example](https://github.com/sgottsch/Tab2KG/tree/main/data/example) contains the expected output given this configuration.

 ### Semantic profile creation

-First, a semantic profile of the data table is created and stored into profile.ttl.
+First, a semantic profile of the data table is created and stored into [example_profile.ttl](https://github.com/sgottsch/Tab2KG/blob/main/data/example/example_profile.ttl).

 ### Creation of a pair of normalized profiles

-The normalized column and data type profiles between a data table and a graph from the soccer domain using de.l3s.simpleml.tab2kg.profiles.ProfilePairNormaliser are created and printed.
+The normalized column and data type profiles are created and printed to the system output.

     Output:
 	--- Team ---